Simple CPU v1a: TTL

 Figure 3 : simpleCPU v1a architecture

+This is the first processor students are taught in the SYS1 module i teach, so makes it a good choice for an openday demo i.e. links into teaching.
 To simplify hardware construction this version of the processor has a very limited instruction-set, supporting 9 different instructions, shown below (assembly-code : machine-code).

 In this instruction syntax X=Not-used, K=Constant and A=Address.
 The complexity of an instruction is also defined by its addressing mode i.e. not just how much number crunching it does, but how it fetches its operands (data).
 Again, to simplify the required hardware these instructions are limited to simple addressing modes: